-Welcome to hometownplay.ca, your online source of local sports for St. Thomas – Elgin County and Dorchester – Thames Centre.
+Welcome to hometownplay.ca, your source of local sports for St. Thomas – Elgin County and Dorchester – Thames Centre.

 Hometownplay (HTP) aims to fill the absence of local sports coverage, devoted to celebrating the achievements of our local athletes and teams, youth to adult, at the local, provincial, national and international levels.